genular/pandora/README.md

 ```

 ### Advanced
-To install and configure `SIMON` from source you will need knowledge of Linux, how to set up databases (MySQL) and web server (Apache, nginx) together with R and PHP configuration.
+To install and configure `SIMON` from source you will need knowledge of Linux, how to set up databases (MySQL) and web server (Apache, nginx) together with R and PHP setup and configuration.
 > Installation instructions are located in [this file](https://github.com/genular/simon-frontend/blob/master/INSTALL.md).
 > You can find semi-automated bash installation script [here](https://github.com/genular/simon-backend/blob/master/documentation/installation/install_dependencies.sh), that can also help you to get started.
 >